Understanding and Controlling High Blood Pressure: The Silent Killer

-Chances are you know someone who has it or could even have it yourself.
+Chances are you know someone who has high blood pressure or could even have it yourself.
 High blood pressure affects half the adult population in the United States.
 However, not everyone knows they have it until it is too late.
 For this reason, many medical professionals call high blood pressure the “silent killer” because it can put those with it at risk for heart disease, stroke, and other dangerous medical conditions.
 (American Heart Association, 2023)

 By definition, blood pressure is the amount of force exerted by your blood as it flows through your blood vessels.
 When it is too high, it means your heart and blood vessels are having to work even harder, which makes them less efficient and creates greater wear and tear.
 (American Heart Association, 2023)